 No side is completely wrong, no one is really right, both are very understandable, and such stories are usually painful to watch.
 Moral Myopia often deepens it, when both sides think that treating one of theirs is worth treating a dozen of the others, and so attempt to inflict that many torments and deaths in retribution.
-The escalating body count creates a vicious circle that spreads out like a virus and hurts more and more people as it goes on until it ends (usually with one party — if not both of them — getting wiped out entirely) or is stopped.
+The escalating body count creates a vicious circle that spreads out like a virus causing more and more casualties as it goes on, until it ends with one party (if not both of them) getting wiped out entirely or being stopped.

 The Cycle of Revenge is one way to show that "two wrongs make a right" is a logically fallacious claim, and also deconstructsThe Golden Rule, or at least how everybody uses it as justification for punishment.
 It, more often than not, results in A Tragedy of Impulsiveness.

 It's also very common in gangster stories, with the average gangster character avenging the death of a friend upon a rival gangster who may very well have had a similar motivation for his killing, as well as Romeo and Juliet style Feuding Families stories.
 A lesser form of this tends to occur when two characters have a prank competition.

 Very unfortunate Truth in Television, and Older Than Feudalism; the Lensman Arms Race and Serial Escalation of vengeance upon vengeance makes up much of the history of the human race, with examples like the infamous assassination of Archduke Franz Ferdinand which triggered World War One which then fueled Germany's Roaring Rampage of Revenge in World War II, and blood feuds elsewhere that are still going on to this very day, with no one remembering just what started it, but motivated by all the violence that followed, with each successive revenge motivating the victims or others connected to them to strike back at the one who took the initial revenge.